Pewejekubam/qbd-to-gnucash/doc/AI-Agent-PRD-Update-Protocol.prompt.md

 ### ✅ Authorized Update Behavior

-When proposing a PRD section update during diagnostics, the AI Agent must:
+When proposing a PRD section update, the AI Agent must:

 1. **Insert Only the New Logic**
    - Add the new rule, clause, or logic **only where the directive or issue requires**